The Life and Times of Agatha Christie

 Shortage of money and declining family fortunes continued to be a feature of Agatha's life but by her late teens and early twenties, she had begun to develop a number of relationships with men.
 Some of these resulted in marriage proposals one or two of which were serious whilst others were not.

-She then met Archie Christie who was about to embark upon a career in the newly formed Flying Corp.
-They had quite a turbulent relationship which resulted in their engagement repeatedly called off and then re-instated.
+She then met Archie Christie who was about to embark upon a career in the newly formed Flying Corp - the forerunner of the RAF.
+They had quite a turbulent relationship which resulted in their engagement repeatedly being called off and then re-instated.
 Their characters were very different and it seems that this was much of the fascination for both.

 The Great War